hakrsh/DeepChat/readme.md

 The chatbot should start up, and you can start interacting with it.

+### OpenAI API Credit and Usage Tracking

+OpenAI API offers free trial accounts with a credit of <b>$18</b>.
+For more information on pricing, see the FAQ section on the OpenAI API pricing page at https://openai.com/api/pricing/#faq-completions-pricing.
+To track your usage, you can visit the account usage page on the OpenAI platform at https://platform.openai.com/account/usage.

 ## License

 This project is licensed under the [MIT License](LICENSE).